 At the aircraft's tail, a similar fate was overtaking the rear turret gunner, Sergeant Hayden Price who being aware of his situation, was waiting to die.
 Just as he lost all hope he heard banging on the turret bay door and George Thompson appeared.
 His clothes were ragged and burned away with fire-induced blisters and large tracts of blackened skin appearing on his legs, hands and face, Thompson behaved as though he was oblivious of his injuries.
 Quickly freeing the rear gunner, he quickly put out the fires on Price’s clothes with his bare hands before helping him along the fuselage to Potts.
 By now in near collapse due to the sheer weight of his injuries and exhaustion, Thompson carried on up the fuselage in the freezing wind racing through the broken fuselage, towards the cockpit to inform Denton that the wounded gunners were incapable of bailing out.

 His pilot barely recognized him.
 As they soared over the Rhine, the enemy ack-ack began to pound the aircraft again, knocking out the inner starboard engine.
 With just two engines remaining, the Lancaster began to lose altitude.
 Denton managed to crash-land the aircraft upon a field in friendly territory.
 As the Lancaster slid across the earth, it broke into two.
 All of the crew escaped the wreckage.
 However, Potts died the next day and Price needed extensive plastic surgery before he was declared fit again.
 As for Thompson, with penicillin and treatment for his burns, he began to make a rapid recovery until he was laid low by pneumonia.
 He died on January 23, 1945.
-A posthumous Victoria Cross announced on February 20 in the London Gazette.
+A posthumous Victoria Cross was announced on February 20 in the London Gazette.